ModernMube/OwnAudioSharp/README.md

 - Intelligent compression and dynamic amplification
 - Distortion-protected automatic processing

-🎯 **Result:** Your source audio will sound exactly like the reference track - professional mastering studio quality.
+🎯 **Result:** The source audio will sound like the reference track – professional, mastered in high quality.

 📖 [Documentation and examples](#matchering)